aws-observability/aws-otel-collector/README.md

 #### AWS OTel Collector Built-in Components

-This table represents the supported components of AWS OTel Collector in 2020.
+This table represents the supported components of AWS OTel Collector.
 The highlighted components below are developed by AWS in-house.
 The rest of the components in the table are the essential default components that AWS OTel Collector will support.

 | Receiver                        | Processor                     | Exporter                           | Extensions             |
 |---------------------------------|-------------------------------|------------------------------------|------------------------|